-So when you talk about walking as a form of exercise, it tends to be discussed as an easier alternative people who are completely out of shape.
+So when you talk about walking as a form of exercise, it tends to be discussed as an easier alternative for people who are completely out of shape.
 And by extension, we assume it’s not useful for anyone with a good level of fitness.

-But walking has a lot of benefits for everyone, regardless of your physical capabilities.
+Walking has a lot of benefits for everyone, regardless of your physical capabilities.

 🎙️ Related Podcast: How to Make Walking Your Most Enjoyable and Flexible Fitness Activity

 Walking isn’t just for people that can’t do more!

 I’ve been guilty of under-appreciating walking in the past and eschewed the exercise advice from general medicine doctors to “just take brisk walks.”
 Physical activity is so ingrained into my life that I considered walking as insufficient.

 An alarming percentage of people are sedentary.
 Especially in the United States, where the average daily walking numbers are 5,340 steps for men and 4,912 for women.
 This is about half as much as people in the rest of the world.
 It seems to be a direct consequence of the habits we’ve developed by living in a highly technological society.
 Compared with the the Amish, who take 18,000 steps a day for men and 14,000 for women.